How Many Processes Should Be Started

 How to Set the Number of Processes

-The number of processes is determined by the count property (Windows system does not support process count setting), for example, in the following code:
+The number of processes is determined by the count attribute (process count setting is not supported on Windows systems), for example, the following code:

 use Workerman\Worker;